-In some cases, women who have been diagnosed with gestational hypertension will develop preeclampsia.
+In some cases, individuals who have been diagnosed with gestational hypertension will develop preeclampsia.
 The likelihood of progression decreases with GA at diagnosis (Table 4).
-Women with pre-existing hypertension experience a 10% to 20% risk of developing preeclampsia.
+Individuals with pre-existing hypertension experience a 10% to 20% risk of developing preeclampsia.
 (9)